aadinabii1/adnan_website/README.md

 # adnan_website
-This is a repository containing the code for adnan"s website
+This is a repository containing the code for adnan's website

+#Python is Love